Power hungry group let loose: Bilawal

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Bilawal demanded concerned authorities to take action against those involved in the illegal occupation of land.
-Meanwhile in Sukkur, senior PPP leader Syed Khursheed Shah said the parliament will not function if the Leader of the Opposition in the National Assembly Shahbaz Sharif’s production order is cancelled.
+Bilawal demanded the concern authorities to take action against those involved in the illegal occupation of land.
+Meanwhile in Sukkur, Senior PPP leader Syed Khursheed Shah said the Parliament will not function if Leader of the Opposition in the National Assembly Shehbaz Sharif’s production order is cancelled.

-Speaking to the media, Shah said it was their collective responsibility to take decisions which will bring improvement in the situation.
-If the government wants accountability, it should also hold its ministers accountable, he said.
+Speaking to the media, Shah said It is their collective responsibility to take decisions which will bring improvement in the situation.
+If the government wants accountability it should also hold its ministers accountable, he said.
 Parliament cannot function without an opposition leader, he asserted.

-When asked what the opposition will do if Shahbaz’s production order is cancelled, the seasoned politician said ministers will not be able to come to the parliament.
-“We will also not come and parliament won’t function,” he said.
+When asked what the opposition will do if Shehbaz’s production order is cancelled, the seasoned politician said ministers will not be able to come to the Parliament.
+“We will also not come and Parliament won’t function,” he said.

 The PPP leader further said the government seems happy with the money it has borrowed from other countries.
 No house or factory runs on loans, he said.
 Pakistan only received money as a deposit and cannot even touch it, he said.

-Bilawal demanded concerned authorities to take action against those involved in the illegal occupation of land.
-Meanwhile in Sukkur, senior PPP leader Syed Khursheed Shah said the parliament will not function if the Leader of the Opposition in the National Assembly Shahbaz Sharif’s production order is cancelled.
+Bilawal demanded the concern authorities to take action against those involved in the illegal occupation of land.
+Meanwhile in Sukkur, Senior PPP leader Syed Khursheed Shah said the Parliament will not function if Leader of the Opposition in the National Assembly Shehbaz Sharif’s production order is cancelled.

-Speaking to the media, Shah said it was their collective responsibility to take decisions which will bring improvement in the situation.
-If the government wants accountability, it should also hold its ministers accountable, he said.
+Speaking to the media, Shah said It is their collective responsibility to take decisions which will bring improvement in the situation.
+If the government wants accountability it should also hold its ministers accountable, he said.
 Parliament cannot function without an opposition leader, he asserted.

-When asked what the opposition will do if Shahbaz’s production order is cancelled, the seasoned politician said ministers will not be able to come to the parliament.
-“We will also not come and parliament won’t function,” he said.
+When asked what the opposition will do if Shehbaz’s production order is cancelled, the seasoned politician said ministers will not be able to come to the Parliament.
+“We will also not come and Parliament won’t function,” he said.

 The PPP leader further said the government seems happy with the money it has borrowed from other countries.
 No house or factory runs on loans, he said.
 Pakistan only received money as a deposit and cannot even touch it, he said.